aaronmallen/activeinteractor/README.md

 result.last_name #=> 'Unknown'
 ```

-We can do work after an interactor's context is validated with the `after_context_validation` method:
+We can do work after an interactor's context is validated with the `.after_context_validation` method:

 ```ruby
 class MyInteractorContext < ActiveInteractor::Context::Base